Quickstart

 | Connect GitHub | Connect the organization (or personal account) whose repos you want by installing the Hyrax GitHub App on it.
 Once it's connected the wizard shows "✓ Connected to <org>". |

-| Pick a repository | Choose the first repository to audit.
+| Pick a repository | Choose your first repository.
 You can add more later. |

 | Confirm & start | Pick the branch, review what will run, and start.
-Hyrax registers the repo and kicks off discovery + a mini audit (about ten minutes), then emails you when findings are ready. |
+Hyrax registers the repo, kicks off discovery (about ten minutes), and switches PR review on for it.
+No audit runs on its own — your first audit is a deliberate click once discovery finishes. |

 3. What happens automatically